grgbr/cute/sphinx/user.rst

 As a **developper**, implementing tests involves the following sequence of
 steps:

-* preparatory phase:
+.. rubric:: Preparatory phase:

-  #. :ref:`write <sect-user-writing_tests-test_definition>` a dummy failing
+#. write a dummy failing |test case| ;
-     test,
 #. setup a primary test hierarchy including a single root suite and the test
-     just created
+   just created ;
-  #. build and run to check for proper operation
+#. build and run to check for proper operation ;
-  #. modify the test written initially to implement the first real test case
+#. modify the test written initially to implement the first real test case ;

-* iterative test implementation:
+.. rubric:: Iterative test implementation phases:

-  #. build and run
+#. build and run ;
-  #. fix test failures
+#. fix test failures ;
-  #. implement additional test cases
+#. implement additional |test case| ;
-  #. when required, refine test hierarchy by defining test suites
+#. when required, refine test hierarchy by defining test suites.

 As an **integrator**, you may be required to tweak test suites :ref:`run
 <sect-user-running_tests>` configuration for proper integration within test